Backbase/backbase.github.io/README.md

 ## Publishing an article

 * Ensure you're part of the list of authors in [content/authors/authors.json](content/authors/authors.json).
-Add your profile image to folder [content/authors/avatars/](content/authors/avatars/).
+Add your profile image to folder [content/authors/avatars/](content/authors/avatars/);
-* Commit your changes to a new branch created out of `main`
+* Commit your changes to a new branch created out of `main`;
-* Check the result of your newly created post [running it locally](#build-locally)
+* Check the result of your newly created post [running it locally](#build-locally);
+* Create a PR against `main` branch and request the necessary reviews.

 ## Content